Mexico is full of natural and exotic beauty. It’s well known by adventurers and travelers as a tropical paradise with so

 The flow of the Gallinas River will slowly push you towards a small cavern that is illuminated by rays of sun through crevices in the rock.

 Many stalactites and stalagmites cover the area, making it an unforgettable and very relaxing experience.

 6. Palenque Ruins

-Located in Chiapas, this place has remarkable ancient Mayan ruins that include palaces, temples, courtyards, and fortifications.
+Located in Chiapas, this place has remarkable ancient ruins that include palaces, temples, courtyards, and fortifications.

 These ruins are mind-blowingly amazing and Palenque has so much to see and appreciate.

 This place was once a Maya city that flourished in the 7th century and the ruins date back from 226 BC to 799 AD.

-If you plan on visiting Mayan ruins while you are south of the border these are the hidden gem in Mexico you will want to visit.
+If you plan on visiting here while you are south of the border you won’t be disappointed.

 There are still many structures covered by the jungle to this day.
 However, historians have been able to learn so much about this ancient civilization through its preservation of these ruins and leaving some still covered in the jungle.

 The incredible detail and work that went into these structures are truly inspiring and should be seen by all.

 7. Guanajuato City

 It is located in central Mexico that is known for its colorful buildings.

 The city features houses and buildings of every single color in the rainbow.
 It is as bright, colorful, and magical as can be.

 You could spend the day walking in and out of restaurants and shops and taking countless pictures as it’s one of the most beautiful places.

 A popular place to check out in Guanajuato is the Museo de las Momias (The Mummy Museum) which truly is a museum of real mummies if you still need a reason to visit this beautiful city.

 8. Puerto Escondido

-Located in the state of Oaxaca, Porto Escondido is a small port town and much less known to tourists.
+Located in the state of Oaxaca, Puerto Escondido is a small surfer town and much less known to tourists.